INSW Straddle Strategy

 What is a straddle on INSW?

 A straddle on INSW is the straddle strategy applied to INSW (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With INSW stock trading near $84.47, the strikes shown on this page are snapped to the nearest listed INSW chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With INSW stock at $96.80 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed INSW chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are INSW straddle max profit and max loss calculated?